• Skip to primary navigation

 }

-Note: If you have more constructors in a class, then you need to be initialized in all of the constructors; otherwise, you will get a compile-time error.
+Note: If you have more constructors in a class, you need to be initialized in all the constructors; otherwise, you will get a compile-time error.

 Static Initializer Block ( Static Final Variable )

-If a variable is declared with both static and final keyword, then such type of variable is called the final static variable.
-We can initialize a final static variable at the time of declaration or else inside the static block of the class in which it is declared.
-If a final static variable is not initialized at the time of declaration, then such variables called blank static final variables.
+If a variable is declared with static and final keywords, then such a variable type is called the final static variable.
+We can initialize a final static variable at the time of declaration or inside the static block of the class in which it is declared.
+If a final static variable is not initialized at the time of declaration, then such variables are called blank static final variables.

-If you try to initialize a final static variable outside of a static block, then you will get a compilation error.
+You will get a compilation error if you try to initialize a final static variable outside a static block.

 When to use a Final Variable

-The difference between a normal and a final variable is we can change or re-assign the value of a normal variable in between the program.
-Still, if we initialize a value for a final variable, then you can’t change the value of the final variable.
-So it’s better to use the final variable for the constant variables of the program.
+The difference between a normal and a final variable is that we can change or re-assign the value of a normal variable between the programs.
+Still, if we initialize a value for a final variable, you can’t change the final variable’s value.
+So, it’s better to use the final variable for the constant variables of the program.

-Sometimes we want to restrict other classes to override the method of the parent classes.
-For achieving this, we can define the methods with the final keyword, and such methods are called final methods.
+Sometimes, we want to restrict other classes to override the method of the parent classes.
+To achieve this, we can define the methods with the final keyword, and such methods are called final methods.

 The main reason behind the final method declaration is the content of the method should not be changed by outside.